flodlan/Lab-Wiki/documents/technical-help/hpc-cluster/using-hpc-cluster.md

 From a practical point of view, using the **Torque resource manager** means that you will have to learn specific commands in your CLI or the terminal of the VNC GUI to submit your work to the HPC.

 {: .important }
-> _The DCCN is changing from Torque manager to SLURM**.
+> _The DCCN is changing from Torque manager to SLURM.
 This means the commands to connect to the cluster will be shortly changing.
 If you are new and wish to only learn SLURM you can see the HPC WIKI page for it [here](https://hpc.dccn.nl/docs/cluster_howto/compute_slurm.html). **We do NOT recommend only using SLURM as it is still in the testing phase**. **Why is the change happening?** Slurm is open source, allows for better error handling and is the new leader in HPC computing._

 To get more information on the [job prioritization](https://hpc.dccn.nl/docs/cluster_howto/compute_torque.html#resource-sharing-and-job-prioritisation) and [job resource management flow](https://hpc.dccn.nl/docs/cluster_howto/compute_torque.html#job-management-workflow), you can see the highlighted pages on the HPC Wiki.